 People visiting there get a natural feeling of erosion and disruption that could be seen in the atmosphere of a destination.
 Chernobyl has not yet reached the final stage of its development and introduction.
 However, it is still gaining a lot of attention from dark tourists worldwide, especially after the famous web series on this tragic event.

 Tuol Sleng Genocide Museum, Cambodia

 The Cambodian genocide at the hands of the Khmer Rouge under Pol Pot is considered one of the worst crimes against humanity.
 The Tuol Sleng Genocide Museum recalls the genocide and the torture of the victims in prison.
 It is located in Phnom Penh.
 The site is a former secondary school used as Security Prison 21 from 1975 to 1979.
 Around 14,000 to 20,000 victims were captured in prison and tortured.
 Almost all of them were ended up in the killing fields of Choeung Ek.

 Be more educated on Dark Tourism, if it fascinates you

-If you think you cannot wait to visit Chernobyl or hike in an authentic mountain in South Africa or visit Mummified Corpse and Museum in Phnom Penh or even attend a Christmas party haunted forest in North Korea.
+If you think you cannot wait to visit Chernobyl, hike in an authentic mountain in South Africa, visit Mummified Corpse and Museum in Phnom Penh or even attend a Christmas party haunted forest in North Korea.
 In that case, you are a dark tourist!
 And, it’s fine to embrace it.
 Heritage studies also dedicate some part of the syllabus to this field now due to increased academic attention.

 Dark Tourism as a field of study: